-Accordingly, for the purpose of improving the procedures for appealing against administrative acts and guaranteeing the right to proper administration, it is necessary to form a uniform body for administrative appeals, which will have the right to examine the administrative appeals filed in all cases.
-In the given administrative body, cases of certain category will be examined by persons specialised in these cases.
-However, these persons must regularly - for example, once in two years - be subjected to rotation.
+In this context, it is necessary to envisage efficient mechanisms for appealing against administrative acts.
+Moreover, it is necessary, among those mechanisms, to discuss within the bodies provided for by the Constitution, the appropriateness of establishment of a uniform body for administrative appeal, which will have the right to examine the administrative appeals filed in all cases to the extent possible.
+Cases of certain category, which are possible to be appealed against by way of superiority, may be examined in the given body by persons specialised in these cases.
+Moreover, these persons may regularly - for example, once in two years - be subjected to rotation.

-Administrative acts may be appealed against before the Administrative Court only after having been appealed against in the administrative body.
-Through such amendments, the high work-load of the Administrative Court will be reduced and implementation of the specialised system of administrative appeals will be ensured.
+Furthermore, the law may provide for mechanisms for mandatorily appealing against the administrative act in the administrative body.
+Through such amendments, the work-load of the Administrative Court will be reduced and implementation of the specialised system of administrative appeals will be ensured.

-- Improving the legislation on administrative offences
+Improving the legislation on administrative offences